-Those with absence epilepsy may wish to wear a medical identification bracelet.
-This helps emergency responders know how to handle the patient in case of emergency.
-Patients also may want to educate loved ones on what to do if a seizure occurs.
+Those who have absence seizures may wish to wear a medical identification bracelet.
+This helps others know what to do in case of an emergency.
+You may also want to educate your loved ones on what to do if a seizure occurs.

 Absence seizures typically last less than 10 seconds but can last up to 20 seconds.
 The person returns to their usual behavior after the seizure.
 They usually won’t remember the past few moments or the seizure itself.

 While absence seizures occur in the brain, they don’t cause brain damage.
 Absence seizures won’t have any effect on intelligence in most children.
 Some children may experience learning difficulties because of their lapses in consciousness.
 Others may think they’re daydreaming or not paying attention.

 In most cases, the only long-term effects of an absence seizure occur if the person falls or gets injured.
 Falls aren’t typical during this type of seizure.
 A person can experience absence seizures a dozen or more times per day without any negative effects.